astromechza/inotify-spy/README.md

 - Chmod
 - Open

-Because this tool uses inotify events, it has to create one for each directory that it watches.
-On most systems there is a limit to the number of inotify watches or files a process is allowed to create at once.
+Because this tool uses inotify events, it has to create a inotify file for each directory you want to watch.
+On most systems there is a limit to the number of inotify files a process is allowed to create at once.
 You might hit these limits if you try to watch a very large tree of directories.
 On most systems there are ways to increase these limits if required.